Skip to Content

 Off-peak scanning is available to both NIH and non-NIH facility users at a rate of $410/hour for FY2015.
 Because off-peak scanning does not include a technologist, the individual in

 charge of operating the scanner must complete the MRI Safe Scanning Program prior using the scanner.
-Information about this program can be found on our MRI Safety page.
+Information about this program can be found on our MRI Training page.
 Off-peak hours are designated from 6:30pm to 7:30am, Monday through Friday, and all day Saturdays and Sundays.
 Contact Greg Pickett for more information about utilizing our after hours and weekend scanner rate.

 Research scans at The University of Iowa are not considered patient care costs.
 Research MRI scans are considered "other costs" and are subject to Facilities and Administrative (F&A) costs.
 An exception to this rule may include scans funded by an NIH contract whereby F&A costs are explicitly excluded.
 If you believe F&A should not be charged to your grant, consult with your departmental grant accountant.